 I suspect that the Wifi problem was an issue with the hotspot in the lounge area because, once I got to the gate, I connected immediately (still no mobile data though), at which point the portal proudly told me I had one minute of my free Wifi remaining.
 Fortunately there was no-one within punching distance…

 Then there was the gate itself.
 When you’re trying to board 500 people onto an A380, you’re going to have a lot of people.
 Common sense suggests that if you’re going to encourage them all to turn up at one o’clock for boarding, you need a large area to keep them all.
 Not at Manchester.
 Just two boarding desks and a slow-moving queue that at one point was probably at least 50m long.
-I’ve been on flights that took less time than it took to board that plane.
+I’ve been on flights that spent less time in the air than it took to board that plane.

 The only bright spot was Giraffe, which was efficient and well-run.
 I had a lovely veggie breakfast and some free toast because someone had eaten all the avocados.
 This came with a very good flat white, courtesy of some Union Hand-roasted beans and a barista who clearly knew what he/she was doing (something you can’t always take for granted at Giraffe).